aws-samples/non-profit-blockchain/ngo-lambda/README.md

 ```

 Execute this script to register and enroll the Fabric user, and upload the credentials to AWS Secrets Manager.

 ```
 ~/non-profit-blockchain/ngo-lambda/createFabricUser.sh
 ```

 ## Step 2 - Deploy the Lambda function and API Gateway

 The Lambda function will run within your VPC so it can access the VPC Endpoint to the Managed Blockchain service.
-The Lambda function is designed to support calling any function that is exported from the blockchain.
-In our examples below we will call several functions on the blockchain, and they will all be invoking this single Lambda.
+The Lambda function is designed to support calling any function that is available in the chaincode installed on your Fabric peers.
+In the examples below you will call a single Lambda function which will invoke different chaincode functions depending on the arguments you pass to the Lambda.
 This simplifies adding higher level interfaces like API Gateway to execute blockchain transactions.
-The API Gateway will translate REST requests into Lambda function executions.
+The API Gateway will translate REST requests into Lambda function executions, and the Lambda function will invoke the appropriate chaincode function.

-We will also need to create a new VPC Endpoint to allow our VPC to communicate with Secrets Manager.
+We will also need to create a new VPC Endpoint to allow the VPC hosting our Lambda to communicate with Secrets Manager.

 Execute the following commands to create the Lambda function, VPC Endpoint and the API Gateway.
+CloudFormation will be used to create these resources.
 This script will create an S3 bucket to store the Lambda artifacts, and this bucket must be globally unique.
 Modify the value of `BUCKETNAME` if you need to make it globally unique.

 ```
 export BUCKETNAME=`echo "$MEMBERNAME-fabric-lambda" | tr '[:upper:]' '[:lower:]'`